-1) First 10 minutes:

-Run the engine at the lowest possible-speed.
-A fast idle in neutral is best.

-2) Next 50 minutes:

-Do not exceed half throttle (approximately 3,000 r/min).
+- First 10 minutes: Run the engine at the lowest possible-speed.
+A fast idle in neutral is - Next 50 minutes: Do not exceed half throttle (approximately 3,000 r/min).
 Vary engine speed occasionally.
-If you have an easy-planing boat, accelerate at full throttle onto plane, then immediately reduce the throttle to 3,000 r/min or less.

-3) Second hour:

-Accelerate at full throttle onto plane, then reduce engine speed to threequarter throttle (approximately 4,000 r/min).
+If you have an easy-planing boat, accelerate at full throttle onto plane, then immediately reduce the throttle to 3,000 r/min or less. - 3) Second hour: Accelerate at full throttle onto plane, then reduce engine speed to threequarter throttle (approximately 4,000 r/min).
 Vary engine speed occasionally.
-Run at full throttle for one minute, then allow about 10 minutes of operation at three-quarter throttle or less to let the engine cool.

-- Third through tenth hours: Avoid operating at full throttle for more than 5 minutes at a time.
+Run at full throttle for one minute, then allow about 10 minutes of operation at three-quarter throttle or less to let the engine cool. - 4) Third through tenth hours: Avoid operating at full throttle for more than 5 minutes at a time.
 Let the engine cool between full-throttle runs.
-Vary engine speed occasionally. - After the first 10 hours: Operate the engine normally.
-Use only straight gasoline in the fuel tank.
-The oil injection system provides proper lubrication for normal operation.
+Vary engine speed occasionally. - 5) After the first 10 hours: Operate the engine normally.
+Use straight gasoline (petrol) in the fuel tank; YAMAHA PRECISION BLEND SYSTEM provides proper lubrication for normal operation.